KTH/devops-course/contributions/presentation/week2/applelid-kasperli/README.md

 Github username: Kappenn

 ## Topic
-Traditional unit testing vs Property based testing what is the differencies?
+Traditional unit testing vs. Property-based testing, what are the differences?

-What are the main differencies between these two subjects, with examples and when should they be used?
+What are the main differences between these two subjects, with examples, and when should they be used?